kerosene5/azure-flight-analytics-lakehouse/README.md

 ## Architecture

-This section shows the planned cloud architecture for the Flight Analytics Data Lakehouse project.
-The pipeline is built fully on Microsoft Azure, with Azure Data Lake Storage Gen2 as the storage layer, Azure Synapse Analytics / Azure Databricks as the transformation layer, and Tableau as the reporting layer.
+This section shows the planned cloud architecture and workflow for the Flight Analytics Data Lakehouse project.
+The pipeline is built fully on Microsoft Azure, with Azure Data Lake Storage Gen2 as the *storage* layer, Azure Synapse Analytics / Azure Databricks as the *transformation* layer, and Tableau as the *reporting* layer.

 <br>